invalidrandom/simplediscordbot/README.md

 I hope you like it!!

 # Why to download it?
 It is a fun and pretty complete bot, it is also fully documented.
 You only need to check discord's developers portal to upload it.
+Beta testing recommended

 # Features
 - Announce command